devcompute/Linux/SecurityAdminLinux/SELinuxREADME.md

 1.
-- SELinux (Security-Enhanced Linux) is the security policy that gives advanced access controls for the Linux Systems.
-It is built on top of the Linux kernel and is flexible, fine-grained security model to enforce security policies.
+- SELinux (Security-Enhanced Linux) is the security policy that gives advanced access controls for Linux Systems.
+It is built on top of the Linux kernel and is a flexible, fine-grained security model to enforce security policies.

 2.

-- For the basic architecture of SELinux, it is comprised of three components which are the kernel, the userspace libraries and utilities, and the policy.
+- For the basic architecture of SELinux, is comprised of three components which are the kernel, the userspace libraries and utilities, and the policy.
         - The kernel enforces security policy.

-        - The userspace libraries and utilities holds the interface for managing the policy.
+        - The userspace libraries and utilities hold the interface for managing the policy.

         - The policy is the set of rules that define what actions are allowed and denied.

 3.

-- SELinux featues:
+- SELinux features:

         - Type enforcement = allows or denies access to the resources based on the type of subject (the process) and the type of object (the file).

-        - Role-based access controls (RBAC) - assigns roles to the subjects and and objects and manages the access on those roles.
+        - Role-based access controls (RBAC) - assigns roles to the subjects and objects and manages the access on those roles.

         - Multi-level security = allows for different levels of security to be assigned to various different resources.

-        - Policy language: allows for customes policies to be created and meet.
+        - Policy language: allows for custom policies to be created and met.

-        - Domain Type Enforcement (DTE): which allows for fine-grained control over access to resources by defining domains for processes and specifying allowed interactions between them.
+        - Domain Type Enforcement (DTE): this allows for fine-grained control over access to resources by defining domains for processes and specifying allowed interactions between them.

         - Boolean settings: which allows for the enabling or disabling of specific SELinux features at runtime.